Home

 • After an hour or two, the dough is ready to use.

 The second is a fast and easy way.
-All you need is a bag of glutinous or sweet rice flour.
-These are readily available in Asian markets.
+All you need is a bag of rice flour.

 • Mix the first 2 cups of flour with the cup of liquid.
 Check the consistency before adding more flour.